iterative/dvc.org/content/docs/command-reference/add.md

   > Note that external outputs typically require an external cache setup.
 See
   > link above for more details.

-- `--to-remote` - track a single external target file or directory (with a `.dvc` file), but instead of caching and linking it locally, [transfer](#transferring-data-directly-to-the-remote) it straight to remote storage.
+- `--to-remote` - Track an external target, but don't move it into the workspace, nor cache it.
+[Transfer](#transferring-data-directly-to-the-remote) it directly to remote storage instead.
+Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to transfer external target to